Start date: September 2024

 - The National School of Development at Peking University is one of China’s most influential economics and public policy think tanks and focuses on creating leaders with a broad world view

 - Students will study in Beijing and have the opportunity to choose an optional module or an experiential programme taught over several weeks in the summer in London, experiencing living in two of the world’s great cities

-- Graduates will be welcomed into both the UCL and Peking University alumni community, with combined membership of more than 500,000
+- Graduates will be welcomed into both the UCL and Peking University alumni community, with a combined membership of more than 500,000

 UCL is one of the world’s top universities and is consistently ranked in the global top 20 in a number of international league tables.

 Peking University (Beida) is China’s leading university and ranks among the best universities in Asia and the world.